$S$, $P$ and $D$-wave resonance contributions to $B_{(s)} \to \eta_c(1S,2S) K\pi$ decays in the perturbative QCD approach: Introduction

-It has been known that the collinear factorization of the charmed and charmless two-body $B$ meson decays suffer the end-point singularities.
-The PQCD factorization approach relying on the $k_T$ factorization theorem \cite{plb561-258,prd70-054006} was proposed in Refs.~\cite{prd55-5577,plb504-6,prd63-074009}, which has been shown to be infrared-finite, gauge-invariant, and consistent with the factorization assumption in the heavy-quark limit~\cite{prl74-4388,prd53-2480,prd65-014007,plb555-197}.
-The operator-level definition of the transverse-momentum-dependent (TMD) hadronic wave functions is highly nontrivial in order to avoid the potential light-cone divergence and the rapidity singularity~\cite{JHEP06-013,JHEP02-008}.
-The Sudakov factors from the $k_T$ resummation have been included to suppress the long-distance contributions from the large $b$ region with $b$ being a variable conjugate to $k_T$.
-Therefore, the PQCD approach is a self-consistent framework and has a good predictive power.
-Based on the PQCD approach, we have studied the quasi-two-body $B$ meson decays in Refs.~\cite{plb763-29,epjc76-675,prd95-056008,npb924-745,prd98-056019,prd97-034033,epjc79-37,plb791-342,epjc79-539,epjc79-792,1907-10422} by introducing the two-meson distribution amplitudes (DAs)~\cite{fp42-101,prl81-1782,prd62-073014, epjc26-261,npb555-231,sjnp38-289,tmp69-1109}, which catch the dynamics associated with the pair of mesons.
+It has been known that the collinear factorization of the charmed and charmless two-body $B$ meson decays suffer from end-point singularities.
+The perturbative QCD(PQCD) factorization approach relying on the $k_T$ factorization theorem \cite{plb561-258,prd70-054006} was proposed in Refs.~\cite{prd55-5577,plb504-6,prd63-074009}, which has been shown to be infrared finite, gauge invariant, and consistent with the factorization assumption in the heavy-quark limit~\cite{prl74-4388,prd53-2480,prd65-014007,plb555-197}.
+The operator-level definition of the transverse-momentum-dependent hadronic wave functions is highly nontrivial in order to avoid the potential light-cone divergence and the rapidity singularity~\cite{JHEP06-013,JHEP02-008}.
+The Sudakov factors from the $k_T$ resummation have been included to suppress the long-distance contributions from the large-$b$ region with $b$ being a variable conjugate to $k_T$.
+Therefore, the PQCD approach is a self-consistent framework and has good predictive power.
+Based on the PQCD approach, the quasi-two-body $B$ meson decays have been studied in Refs.~\cite{plb763-29,epjc76-675,prd95-056008,npb924-745,prd98-056019,prd98-113003,prd97-034033,epjc79-37,plb791-342,epjc79-539,epjc79-792,1907-10422} by introducing the two-meson distribution amplitudes (DAs)~\cite{fp42-101,prl81-1782,prd62-073014, epjc26-261,npb555-231,sjnp38-289,tmp69-1109}, which catch the dynamics associated with the pair of mesons.